Regional 1 North West

 Regional 1 North West is a level five league in the English rugby union system, with the twelve teams drawn from across North West England.
 The other level five leagues are Regional 1 Midlands, Regional 1 North East, Regional 1 South Central, Regional 1 South East and Regional 1 South West.

+Rossendale are the current champions and are promoted to National League 2 North.

 Format

-The twelve teams in this league are drawn from across North West England, with the league champions promoted to National 2 North.
-The league's bottom three teams are relegated to either Regional 2 North or Regional 2 North West depending on their geographic location.
+The twelve teams in this league are drawn from across North West England, with the league champions promoted to National League 2 North.
+The league's bottom two teams are relegated to either Regional 2 North or Regional 2 North West depending on their geographic location.

-The season runs from September to May and comprises twenty-four rounds of matches, with each club playing each of its rivals home and away.
+The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
 The results of the matches contribute points to the league table as follows: